aliumujib/StocksCompose/README.md

 #### Domain

 The domain layer contains the app business logic.
 It defines contracts for data operations and domain models to be used in the app.
-All other layers have their own representation of these domain models, and Mapper classes (or adapters) are used to transform the domain models to each layer's domain model representation.
 Usecases which represent a single unit of business logic are also defined in the domain layer, and are consumed by the presentation layer.

 Writing mappers and models can take a lot of effort and result in boilerplate, but they make the codebase much more maintainable and robust by separating concerns.

+The domain layer in this project is split between two modules:
+- stock-data-lib
+- core-models

 ## Testing